BSc Agriculture, University of Newcastle Upon Tyne, 1982-85

 I teach Agricultural Economics, Farm Management and Agricultural Systems Modelling as part of the undergraduate, masters and research postgraduate programmes at Nottingham.
 My particular interest is… read more

-Agricultural systems encompass people, output and input activities, and constraints.
-Farmers make decisions about what outputs to produce and what inputs to use within limits imposed by physical (e.g. 'machines'), natural (e.g. 'soil') and human (e.g. 'labour and skills') constraints.
-Decision making is influenced by markets and policies and farmers' attitudes to factors such as risk and financial performance.
-Changes in the natural environment affect agricultural systems and farmers may need to adapt; agriculture affects natural systems and farmers may need to mitigate.
-The purpose of constructing models is to capture these different elements of the farm system, to understand how they interact and to assess the implications of change: whether this be introducing bioenergy crops, reducing greenhouse gas emissions, mitigating nitrate loss, adapting to climate change or estimating the effects of new policies on agricultural production, human health and indicators of environmental outcomes.
-Modelling approaches can also be integrated into other (laboratory, field, survey) approaches used by staff in the School of Biosciences.
+Agricultural systems encompass people, output and input activities and constraints.
+Farmers make decisions about what outputs to produce (e.g. crops, livestock, public goods), what inputs to use (e.g. fertilisers, veterinary products, wildflower seeds) within limits imposed by physical and natural constraints (e.g. amount of machinery, hectares of land).
+Decision-making is influenced by markets, policies and farmers' attitudes to factors such as risk and financial performance.
+Changes in the natural environment affect agricultural systems and farmers may need to adapt; agriculture affects natural systems and farmers may need to mitigate e.g. by changing the way they cultivate land to reduce damage to soil and greenhouse gas emissions.
+To understand these relationships we build 'bio-economic' models.
+These models capture the different elements of the farm system and how they interact (e.g. the effect of crop rotations on soil fertility).
+They can therefore be used to assess the implications of change to the farm system; in particular, the trade-off effects of change.
+Research has addressed the implications of introducing bio-energy crops into UK farm systems; changing cultivation methods from ploughing to reduced tillage; reducing greenhouse gas emissions and mitigating nitrate loss; adapting to climate change; and the effects of new policies on agricultural production, human health and indicators of environmental impact.
+Recent research has focussed on developing environmental metrics for 'sustainable intensification' and on the relationship between agricultural resilience and efficiency.

 TOWNSEND, T.J., RAMSDEN, S.J. and WILSON, P., 2016.
 Analysing reduced tillage practices within a bio-economic modelling framework Agricultural Systems.
 146, 91-102 IBRAHIM, DELVEEN R., DODD, CHRISTINE E. R., STEKEL, DOV J., RAMSDEN, STEPHEN J. and HOBMAN, JON L., 2016.
 Multidrug resistant, extended spectrum beta-lactamase (ESBL)-producing Escherichia coli isolated from a dairy farm FEMS MICROBIOLOGY ECOLOGY.
 92(4),